LukeClancy/dynamic-records-meritfront/README.md

 #### methods from this gem

 1. hgid(tag: nil) - get the hgid with optional tag.
 Aliased to ghid
-2. hgid_as_selector(str, attribute: 'id') - get a css selector for the hgid, good for updating the front-end
+2. hgid_as_selector(str, attribute: 'id') - get a css selector for the hgid, good for updating the front-end (especially over cable-ready and morphdom operations)
 3. self.locate_hgid(hgid_string, with_associations: nil, returns_nil: false) - locates the database record from a hgid.
 Here are some examples of usage:
     - ApplicationRecord.locate_hgid(hgid) - <b>DANGEROUS</b> will return any object referenced by the hgid.
     - User.locate_hgid(hgid) - locates the User record but only if the hgid references a user class.
 Fires an error if not.